 Please note, accounts are suspended for users without an active affiliation and deleted 30 days after suspension.

 No, Box is free for all qualified users.

 Just go to the Georgetown Box login page (new window) (new window), Select the “Login to Box” graphic, and then enter your NetID and password on the secure “Sign In” page.

 How can I log in to my Georgetown Box account if I’m already logged in to my personal Box personal account?

 If you’re currently logged in to your personal Box account, first log out of that account and then log in to your Georgetown Box account.

-Box provides larger quotas, increased data security (with complete data encryption) and has an easier-to-use interface than GUShare.
+Box provides unlimited quotas, increased data security (with complete data encryption), and has an easy-to-use interface.
 You can also view, upload, and share documents from your mobile device.

 How much storage space do I get?

 If you are working on a file with other collaborators, be sure to lock files before opening them with Box Edit.
 This will prevent other users from making changes to documents that you are working on until you unlock the file.
 Click here for more information about locking and unlocking files.

 When files are deleted by Drive, they are placed in the Trash on the Mac and in the Drive Recycle Bin on Windows.
 Regardless of how a file is deleted, it will be available from Georgetown Box’s trash available on the Box Web interface.